-In this Letter, we show, using heuristic arguments and careful numerical simulations, that in fact periodic Lorentz gases in three and higher dimensions with infinite horizon-that is, with gaps, or holes, in the structure-can exhibit normal diffusion.
+In this article, we show, using heuristic arguments and careful numerical simulations, that in fact periodic Lorentz gases in three and higher dimensions with infinite horizon-that is, with gaps, or holes, in the structure-can exhibit normal diffusion.
 The key observation is that the gaps in configuration space, which are higher-dimensional analogs of the corridors in 2D, can be of different dimensions.
-Structures with gaps of the highest possible dimension exhibit weak superdiffusion, as in the 2D infinite horizon case, whereas lower-dimensional gaps give normal diffusion.
+Structures with gaps of the highest possible dimension exhibit weak superdiffusion, as in the 2D infinite-horizon case, whereas lower-dimensional gaps give normal diffusion.
 Nonetheless, higher moments of the displacement distribution are affected by the small proportion of arbitarily long trajectories in the structure.

 To test the analytical arguments, we perform careful numerical simulations of a 3D periodic Lorentz gas model with spheres of two radii, which can be varied to obtain different types of diffusive regime.
-In particular, a a finite-horizon regime may be obtained by allowing the spheres to overlap; otherwise, gaps of different dimensions can be found.
+In particular, a finite-horizon regime may be obtained by allowing the spheres to overlap; otherwise, gaps of different dimensions can be found.
 Here, results will be given for representative cases in each regime; a detailed analysis of the model will be given elsewhere.

-Finally, we extend the analytical arguments to higherdimensional billiards, which includes the class of hard-sphere fluids [20], thus providing an approach to understanding the diffusive behavior of such systems in terms of the geometry of their configuration space.
+Finally, we extend the arguments to higher-dimensional billiards, including the class of hard-sphere fluids [21], thus providing an approach to the diffusive behavior of such systems in terms of the geometry of their configuration space.

-Model and gaps in configuration space: We begin by introducing a simple two-parameter 3D periodic Lorentz gas model, with which the different types of diffusive regime can
+We begin by introducing a simple two-parameter 3D periodic Lorentz gas model, with which the different types of dps@fciencias.unam.mx